Esri/cityengine_for_rhino/README.md

 <img src="doc/img/man_gh_apply_material_2.jpg" height=215>

-Each Grasshopper component has an option menu that can be opened by right-clicking on the component's name.
-Puma's menu contains the usual options, and a custom function to toggle on and off the material generation.
-Since the material generation is a expensive process, it can be useful to disable it when working on the massing of complex scenes and enable it when it is needed.
+Each Grasshopper component has an option menu that can be opened by right-clicking on the component name.
+The Puma menu contains an additional menu item to toggle the material generation.
+This is useful to speedup model generation when working with complex scenes.

 #### Using the Puma reports helper components